kcollins02/OpenSQLManager/README.md

 OpenSQLManager is an attempt to create an alternative to Navicat that is free and open.
 It is build with PHP-GTK, so I'm looking for a way to create normal binaries.

 ### Included pre-configured version of php for windows
-Because php-gtk is such a pain to compile on Windows, I've put together this package from the latest php-gtk windows package in `php-gtk2-win.7z`.
+Because php-gtk is such a pain to compile on Windows, I've put together this package from the latest php-gtk windows package.
+It's available in the downloads section.

 ## PHP Requirements
 * Version 5.2 - 5.3.*